-According to Bleeping Computer , eligible Windows Insider channel members can start testing Copilot by navigating to Settings > Update & Security > Windows Update, enabling the newly added “Get the latest updates as soon as they're available” and checking for updates after installing Windows 10 22H2 Build 19045.3757 (KB5032278).
+According to Bleeping Computer , eligible members of the Windows Insider channel can begin testing Copilot by navigating to Settings > Update & Security > Windows Update, enabling the newly added “Get the latest updates as soon as they're available” option, and checking for updates after installing Windows 10 22H2 Build 19045.3757 (KB5032278).

 Copilot works on Windows 10

-Windows Insiders have reported that they have enabled the feature and are seeing Copilot in their operating systems.
-This is a phased rollout.
-Microsoft will add Copilot to devices running Windows 10 Enterprise or Education version 22H2, as well as Windows 10 Professional devices in the next phase of the rollout.
+Windows Insider members reported that they have enabled the feature and seen Copilot in their operating system.
+This feature is being rolled out in phases.
+Microsoft will add Copilot to devices running version 22H2 of Windows 10 Enterprise or Education, as well as Windows 10 Professional devices, in the next phase of the rollout.

-Once Copilot is added to the Windows 10 system, users can launch the AI assistant by clicking the new Copilot icon at the end of the Windows taskbar.
-This will open a pinned chat window for typing queries.
-Like Windows 11, Copilot in Windows 10 also allows voice interaction via the microphone icon in the chat window.
+After Copilot was added to Windows 10, users could launch the AI assistant by clicking the new Copilot icon at the bottom of the Windows taskbar.
+This would open a chat window pinned to the screen for entering queries.
+Similar to Windows 11, Copilot in Windows 10 also allows voice interaction via the microphone icon in the chat window.

 However, unlike the Windows 11 interface, not all of Copilot's features are accessible on Windows 10 devices.
-For example, functionality like opening apps or customizing options won't be available.
+For example, functions such as opening applications or customizing options will not be available.

 Windows Copilot was first introduced in September, initially available on Windows 11 22H2, and is now enabled by default on Windows 11 23H2 devices.